dvlunel/dvlunel/README.md

 # 💫 About Me:
-I'm a network automation engineer.
+I'm a senior network automation consulant.

 ## 🌐 Socials: